Updated: December 7, 2022

 Hosting Meetings and Events

 Additional precautions may be prudent for longer meetings/events, activities involving large crowds, and aerosolization, music and practices.
-For alumni and development meetings, please refer to Best Practices for Off-Campus Alumni and Donor Events for guidance.

 The following are best practices for events/meetings:

 - Get a private room if at all possible.
 Use of a private residence is not recommended.

 - Tell invitees to not attend if symptomatic.